printicus/Klicky-Changer/Hardware/README.md

 - Filament: ABS or ASA(or similar heat resistant filament)
 - Endstop switch D2F-L x2 (when used for x endstop the lever stays on, when used for Klicky-Probe the lever must be removed)
 - Magnets: 6x3x2mm magnets  x7.
 This does not include the magnets on the probe itself.
 - M2x10  x7 Countersunk Self Tapping Screws for magnets
 - Pogopins with 8 contacts.
 They are sold in pairs.
-On the shuttle will be used the fixed ones.
+On the shuttle will be used the non springy ones.
 - M1.5x4  x2 Self Tapping Screws for the pogopins.
 - Thin wires.
 I've measured them as 0.6mm.
 - 4x6x6 Bushings  x3 (Cheap items, buy more than you need and try them out until you find a set that works the best....)

 ## Bom for probes: BOM can be found on theyr respective Github.